inlabru-org/inlabru/cran-comments.md

+## Submission notes

+* Minor release 2.6.0, including new features and a fix to prepare for Matrix 1.5-2
+* CRAN checks for old version, 2.5.3:
+  NOTE: Additional_repositories is used for non-CRAN Suggested package INLA
+* Checks for new version, 2.6.0 (with latest INLA, 22.10.23):
+  - Spurious error message about potentially invalid doi, see below

 ## Test environments

 * ubuntu 22.04 (local, with INLA), R 4.2.1, R 4.1.3, R devel
 * ubuntu 20.04 (on github, with INLA), R 4.2.1, R 4.1.3, R devel
 * macOS-latest (on github, with INLA), R 4.2.1
 * windows-latest (on github, with INLA), R 4.2.1
-* win-builder, R devel
+* win-builder and R-hub, R devel, 4.2.1, 4.1.3
+* R-hub
 * For the github platforms, separate tests were also done without installing packages in Suggests.

-## Submission notes

-* Minor release 2.6.0, including new features and a fix to prepare for Matrix 1.5-2
-* CRAN checks for old version, 2.5.3,
-  NOTE: Additional_repositories is used for non-CRAN Suggested package INLA
-* Checks for new version, 2.6.0 (with latest INLA, 22.10.23):
-  - Spurious error message about potentially invalid doi, see below

 ## R CMD check results